Skip to main content

 Speech Detection Problems:

-• AI misses words: Enable denoising or add keywords for important terms
+• AI misses words: Enable denoising or add keywords/phrase lists for important terms

 • Cuts off callers mid-sentence: Increase endpointing (10ms → 500ms) and utterance end timeout